TeskaLabs/SeaCat-Load-Tester/README.md

 Run:

 ```
-python seacat_load_tester.py 20
+python seacat_load_tester.py 1000
 ```

-The script will run at most 20 concurrent curl http calls to addresses defined in configuration.
+The script will run at most 1000 concurrent curl processes that make http calls to addresses defined in configuration.

-The argument is optional and defaults to 20.
+The argument is *optional* and defaults to *20*.

 You can kill the process by hitting ```Ctrl-C```